-Bargaining Power Is Back – Housing Market Is Finally Becoming More Buyer-Friendly
+Bargaining Power Is Back – How The Housing Market Is Finally Becoming More Buyer-Friendly

 Over the last two years, the housing market saw unprecedented growth, with home value increases not seen in decades.
 The conditions created by the pandemic — alongside other preexisting factors — caused a massive wave of homebuyers to enter the market when the availability of houses was limited.